intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

 You can access Data Lake Storage in Hadoop filesytem by such URI:  ```abfs[s]://file_system@account_name.dfs.core.windows.net/<path>/<path>/<file_name>```
 #### Authentication
 The ABFS driver supports two forms of authentication so that the Hadoop application may securely access resources contained within a Data Lake Storage Gen2 capable account.
-- Shared Key: This permits users access to ALL resources in the account.
+- Shared Key: This permits users to access to ALL resources in the account.
 The key is encrypted and stored in Hadoop configuration.

 - Azure Active Directory OAuth Bearer Token: Azure AD bearer tokens are acquired and refreshed by the driver using either the identity of the end user or a configured Service Principal.
 Using this authentication model, all access is authorized on a per-call basis using the identity associated with the supplied token and evaluated against the assigned POSIX Access Control List (ACL).

 By default, in our solution, we use shared key authentication.
-- Get Access key list of storage account:
+- Get Access key list of the storage account:
 ```bash
 az storage account keys list -g MyResourceGroup -n myDataLakeAccount
 ```
-Use one of the keys in authentication.
+Use one of the keys for authentication.

 ## 2.5 Create Azure Key Vault
 ### 2.5.1 Create or use an existing Azure Key Vault